 It is time to use your voice to oppose the commercialization of marijuana.

 What can you do?

 Call your lawmakers!
 The Senate Judicidary committee recommended that HB 481 be rereferred, meaning it will not pass in 2019.
 Call your Senator and ask them to agree with the rerefer!
 Click here to find your Senator

 Pictured Above: New Hampshire youth testifying against marijuana legalization in 2018

 call script/talking points

-Hi Representative.
+Hi Senator.
 My name is _________ and I am from _________.
 I'm calling to ask you to vote against HB 481, which fully legalizes and commercializes marijuana.

 - This bill is irresponsible.
 It does not take into account the health and wellness of our children and communities.

 - Substance misuse already costs NH over 2 billion dollars annually.
 Commercializing marijuana would increase substance misuse costs in our state.